DataBiosphere/terra-cli/CONTRIBUTING.md

     > gh auth login
     > ./tools/publish-release.sh test123
     ```
-    To publish a regular release, add `false` as a second argument.
+    To publish a regular release, add `true` as a second argument.
      ```
     > gh auth login
-    > ./tools/publish-release.sh test123 false
+    > ./tools/publish-release.sh test123 true
     ```

 Note that GitHub automatically attaches an archive of the source code to the release.
 If you have local changes that